Traversable Wormhole Solutions in massive $F(T)$ gravity: Spherically symmetric solutions in massive gravity

 where $C$ is the integration constant.
-Eqn \eqref{1424} is an implicit form of solution where an explicit form of $K_3(r)$ will depend on the value of $a$.
-There are again two limit cases: \begin{itemize} \item $c_1\ll c_2$ and/or $a=-1$: Setting $a=-1+\Delta a$ where $\Delta a \ll 1$, eqn \eqref{1424} simplifies to:
+Relation \eqref{1424} is an implicit form of solution where an explicit form of $K_3(r)$ will depend on the value of $a$.
+There are two limiting cases: \begin{itemize} \item $c_1\ll c_2$ and/or $a=-1$: Setting $a=-1+\Delta a$ where $\Delta a \ll 1$, \eqref{1424} simplifies to: